Akira Yamaoka: Style and influences

+Yamaoka has named Suda51 as his favorite game creator and No More Heroes (2007) as his favorite video game.
+He has also named Dario Argento's Suspiria (1977) as his favorite film.

-Yamaoka stated some of his favorite songs to be "Der Mussolini" by D.A.F., "Amber" by Craig Armstrong, "Moments in Love" by Anne Dudley, "Moon Over Moscow" by Visage, and "The Ecstasy of Gold" by Ennio Morricone.
-He stated in 2009 that his favorite game creator is Suda51 and his favorite video game is No More Heroes.
-In 2014, he stated his favorite film was Dario Argento's Suspiria.
+In July 2010, Yamaoka was invited by the website Nintendo Life to curate a short playlist for a new series exploring "the musical tastes of notable video game creators and figures".
+His playlist consisted of "Moon Over Moscow" by Visage, "Der Mussolini" by Deutsch Amerikanische Freundschaft, "Amber" by Craig Armstrong, "Moments in Love" by Art of Noise, and "The Ecstasy of Gold" by Ennio Morricone.
+He further cited "Moon Over Moscow" as the earliest song that made him want to pursue music, and revealed that he wanted "The Ecstasy of Gold" to be played at his funeral.

-When asked what other artists influenced his work, Yamaoka cited Trent Reznor of Nine Inch Nails as his "main inspiration, both performing and in music style."
-Among his other influences are Angelo Badalamenti (best known for his soundtrack work with David Lynch), Metallica and Depeche Mode.
+When asked in February 2014 which other artists influenced him, Yamaoka cited Trent Reznor of Nine Inch Nails as his "main inspiration, both performing and in music style".
+He later said that his work on Silent Hill was directly influenced by Reznor, composer Angelo Badalamenti's work with filmmaker David Lynch (especially Twin Peaks), and the more atmospheric songs by Depeche Mode and Metallica.

-When asked if his studies at Tokyo Art College had helped him in his musical career, he replied: "At that time, Mick Karn of Japan, Steve Strange of Visage, and a lot of other musicians combined the notions of Art and Music with their own new style.
+On the topic of whether his studies at Tokyo Art College helped him in his musical career, Yamaoka explained, "At that time, Mick Karn of Japan, Steve Strange of Visage, and a lot of other musicians combined the notions of art and music with their own new style.
 I got really influenced by that.
-Therefore, every time I write songs, I try to combine Art and Music."
+Therefore, every time I write songs, I try to combine art and music."
 He has also stated that he derives much of his influence from baroque styles common throughout the 18th century.

 Personal life

+Yamaoka is married to fellow musician Ai "Tamu" Murata, best known as the drummer of the heavy metal band Nemophila.
+They have two daughters together.

-In March 2011, Yamaoka auctioned some of his musical instruments to raise charity funds for the 2011 Tōhoku earthquake and tsunami.
-He is married to Ai "Tamu" Murata, who is the drummer of the heavy metal band Nemophila.
-They have two daughters.
+In March 2011, Yamaoka auctioned off some of his musical instruments to raise funds for charity after the Tōhoku earthquake and tsunami.